If you have:

 This is a management technique, in that you are not seeking to train the dog or change their emotional response.
 You are just controlling the environment to limit their exposure to things that scare them.
 Working on sound phobias with desensitization and counterconditioning can help your dog actually recover from the fear, but in the meantime, this can be a big help.

 Why Not Music?

 - Despite some studies, the evidence is thin that music of a certain type intrinsically soothes dogs.
 Much thinner than the abundance of products would suggest.
-In fact, a recent study had the result that dogs were calmer when listening to a male voice reading an audiobook than to specially composed dog relaxation music.
+The background research of what dogs can perceive and discriminate in music is missing.
+A recent study had the result that dogs were calmer when listening to a male voice reading an audiobook than to specially composed dog relaxation music.